 by Colin Hinson ©2013

-- Monumental Inscriptions from the Buckden (St Mary) Parish Churchyard (fiche set M7, consisting of approximately 96 entries), and those of Buckden Municipal Cemetery in Lucks Lane (fiche set M-27 consisting of 582 entries) are both available from the Huntingdonshire FHS.
+- Monumental Inscriptions from the Buckden (St Mary) Parish Churchyard (fiche set M7, consisting of approximately 96 entries), and those of Buckden Municipal Cemetery in Lucks Lane (fiche set M-27 consisting of 582 entries) are both available from the Cambridgeshire and Huntingdonshire FHS.

 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.

 - The full 1841 Census of Buckden Parish is available as fiche set C86.